MicrosoftDocs/Advertising-docs/Advertising/bingads-13/campaign-management-service/accountproperty.md

 ## <a name="remarks"></a>Remarks
 ### <a name="accountpropertyvalues"></a>Account Property Values
 #### <a name="adclickparalleltracking"></a>AdClickParallelTracking
 Determines whether parallel tracking is enabled.
-Parallel tracking lets you send users directly to your final URL while click measurement runs in the background.

-Parallel tracking reduces the time it takes for your landing page to load, increasing customer satisfaction with your ad and website (making conversions more likely!).
+If you use URL tracking, when customers click your ad, they usually have to go through a number of redirects before reaching your page.
+This is known as sequential tracking.

+With parallel tracking, when customers click your ad, they immediately see your landing page.
+Simultaneously, Microsoft Advertising runs your tracking URLs in the background.
+So your customers' user experience is improved and you still get the same great measurement tracking.

-You need to have {lpurl] or one of its variants in your URL's tracking template for parallel tracking to work.
-For more information see [What tracking or URL parameters can I use?](https://help.ads.microsoft.com/#apex/3/en/56799/2-500).
+You need to have {lpurl} or one of its variants in your URL's tracking template for parallel tracking to work.
+For more information see [Parallel tracking gets customers to your landing page more quickly](https://help.ads.microsoft.com/#apex/ads/en/56918/2) and [What tracking or URL parameters can I use?](https://help.ads.microsoft.com/#apex/3/en/56799/2-500).

 If the [Name](#name) element is set to *AdClickParallelTracking*, then the returned [Value](#value) can be either *true* or *false*.
 If the value is *true*, then parallel tracking is enabled.

 > [!IMPORTANT]
 > Parallel tracking is required for all accounts created after May 31st, 2020.
-Until November 2020 you can enable and disable the feature for accounts created prior to June 1st, 2020 i.e., set the property to *true* or *false*.
-By the end of November 2020 all accounts will be enabled for parallel tracking, and the value can only be set to *true*.
+Until January 2021 you can enable and disable the feature for accounts created prior to June 1st, 2020 i.e., set the property to *true* or *false*.
+By the middle of January 2021 all accounts will be enabled for parallel tracking, and the value can only be set to *true*.

 #### <a name="finalurlsuffix"></a>FinalUrlSuffix
 If the [Name](#name) element is set to *FinalUrlSuffix*, then the [Value](#value) represents your account's Final URL Suffix.